Ankush3103/full-stack-open/README.md

 A repository with all notes, assignments, and projects completed for University of Helsinki's [full stack open course.](https://fullstackopen.com/en/)

-This repository was last updated on 15th December, 2022.
-I am currently going through part 1 of the course.
+This repository was last updated on 1st February, 2023.
+I am currently working my way through part 2 of the course.